 The ECS seems to play a major role in regulating and maintaining the respiratory, circulatory, digestive, excretory, nervous, endocrine, skeletal, and immune systems.

-CBD From Hemp VS CBD From Marijuana
+CBD From Hemp vs CBD From Marijuana

 Because of CBD’s links with recreational cannabis, there is some controversy about its use as a therapeutic remedy.
 There is also a lot of confusion over whether it is safe to take and whether it will create a “high” or intoxicating effect.

-However, in this content, we mainly discuss CBD products from the hemp plant.
 Holistapet proudly uses only 100% natural, pure organic CBD from Colorado.
 Some of the purest and cleanest CBD in the world comes from Colorado.

 Is CBD Oil Safe in General?

 Additionally, the WHO adds “CBD is generally well tolerated with a good safety profile.
 Reported adverse effects may be as a result of drug-drug interactions between CBD and patients’ existing medications”.
+This WHO report was on Drug Dependence, not on toxicity, however mounting evidence supports this statement.

 With evidence mounting about CBD and the magnitude of its benefits and uses, it seems that CBD will likely become a safe, natural alternative capable of helping many people.
 But, now, you might ask, “Is CBD oil safe for dogs and cats?”